Kennet School: Facilities

-"Kennet News"
+Kennet News

-The Kennet News school newspaper was first issued in May 1975 at the price of two new pence and ran until the late eighties.
+The Kennet News school newspaper was first issued in May 1975 at the price of two new pence and ran until the late 1980s.

 Ofsted

 In 2005 the school was criticised in the Office for Standards in Education (Ofsted) report for lacking 'a daily act of collective worship' and not reporting pupils' ICT progress in years 10 and 11, both of which are statutory requirements.
 All maintained English schools must provide daily worship that is broadly Christian, although parents can remove their children and sixth formers may decline to attend.
 Since the school is now an academy (not a maintained school) this requirement does not necessarily apply.
 The report also found that not all subject department heads have good enough monitoring systems to improve the quality of teaching and learning.

 The 2008 reduced tariff report rated the school overall as "outstanding".
 The main recommendations of the report were to improve sixth form teaching including inconsistency in the quality of teaching between subjects and setting more accurately the right standard of work to stretch and develop pupils.
 The local Member of Parliament, Richard Benyon, has in the past spoken out over shortfalls for the budget towards Kennet School's sixth form which could explain its under performance in relation to the rest of the school.

 The inspection in 2014, resulted in the school being rated as "Requires Improvement", although the sixth form was noted in the report as being "good".

-The most recent inspection in May 2016, resulted in the school regaining its "outstanding" status, with the sixth form continuing to be rated as "good".
+The May 2016 inspection resulted in the school regaining its "Outstanding" status which has been since reconfirmed via the November 2022 inspection.